-Flying Blue–the loyalty program of Air France/KLM, Air Europa, Kenya Airways, and TAROM Romanian–has released its newest Promo Awards that let you fly from select North American cities to anywhere in Europe or to Israel for as little as 18,750 miles each way in economy plus fuel surcharges.
+Flying Blue–the loyalty program of Air France/KLM, Air Europa, Kenya Airways, and TAROM Romanian–has released its newest Promo Awards that let you fly from select American cities to anywhere in Europe or to Israel, Morocco, Tunisia, or Algeria for as little as 12,500 miles each way in economy plus tiny fuel surcharges.

-These Flying Blue Promo Awards must be booked in November 2015 for travel in January and February 2016.
-This list is very disappointing.
-There is only one American city on the discounted list.
-There are also two Brazilian cities on the list, which is a huge deal, since Promo Awards leaving Brazil are the only Promo Awards with no fuel surcharges.
+These Flying Blue Promo Awards must be booked by February 29, 2016 for travel in April or May 2016.
+This is not the strongest list we have seen recently, but there are some good deals.
+There are also several Brazilian cities on the list, which is a huge deal, since Promo Awards leaving Brazil are the only Promo Awards with no fuel surcharges.

 - What cities are these Promo Awards good for?
 What if you don’t live in one?

 - Why do you care that three Brazilian cities are on the Promo Awards list?